element-hq/policies/docs/matrix-org/privacy_notice.md

 ### 2.1.1 Legal Basis for Processing

-New Vector processes your data under *[Legitimate Interest](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/legitimate-interests/when-can-we-rely-on-legitimate-interests/)*.
-This means that we process your data only as necessary to deliver the Service, and in a manner that you understand and expect.
+New Vector processes your data under our *[Legitimate Interest](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/legitimate-interests/when-can-we-rely-on-legitimate-interests/)* to provide our Service to you in a an efficient and secure manner and to ensure the legal compliance and proper administration of our business.
+Essentially, this means that we process your data only as necessary to deliver the Service and for internal administration purposes,, and in a manner that you understand and expect.
+We also carry out processing that is necessary to provide our Service to you under our Matrix.org Homeserver Terms and Conditions and processing that is necessary to comply with our legal obligations.
+Where consent is required by law in relation to certain processing, we will ask for your consent.

-The *Legitimate Interest* of our Service is the provision of decentralised, openly-federated and (optionally) end-to-end encrypted communication services.
-The processing of user data we undertake is necessary to provide the Service.
+We process your information for the purposes of providing our decentralised, openly-federated and (optionally) end-to-end encrypted communication Service, getting in touch with you, responding to your requests, working with our suppliers to deliver the Service and enabling its features, ensuring the security of our Service, developing, fixing and improving our Service, administering our business and complying with the law.

 The nature of the Service and its implementation results in some  caveats concerning this processing, particularly in terms of GDPR Article 17 *Right to Erasure (Right to be Forgotten)*.
 We believe these caveats (discussed in the section below in detail) are in line with the broader societal interests served by providing the Service.

 In situations where the interests of the individual appear to be in conflict with the broader societal interests, we will seek to reconcile those differences guided by our policy.